 Gainsborough Stables as a yard has all the modern specification facilities such as an equine swimming pool, spa, treadmill, and sea walker as well as an indoor school and spacious outdoor trotting rings.
 The 100-box yard is situated on the Racecourse Side of Newmarket Heath which comprises 2,500 acres of maintained training grounds including fifty miles of turf gallops and fourteen miles of artificial tracks.

 The Gainsborough team also have a satellite yard, Millennium Stables, at Dubai’s Meydan racecourse from where they send out a team of runners during the Dubai World Cup Carnival every year.
-Earlier this year Algiers won the Group 3 Jebel Ali Mile, and both Finest Sound and Without a Fight finished very creditable seconds in their respective Group races on Super Saturday.
+In 2022 Algiers won the Group 3 Jebel Ali Mile, and both Finest Sound and Without a Fight finished very creditable seconds in their respective Group races on Super Saturday.
+Algiers further impressed in 2023 when winning both rounds of the G2 Al Maktoum Challenge before finishing second in the G1 Dubai World Cup.